 University of Massachusetts President Jack M. Wilson today announced the five recipients of the 2010 President's Public Service Award.
 The awards are presented annually to faculty members from the University's Amherst, Boston, Dartmouth, Lowell and Worcester campuses who have been nominated by the Chancellors of their respective campuses for providing exemplary service to the Commonwealth.
-This year's honorees, professors W. Richards (Rick) Adrion, Lisa Gonsalves, Marguerite Zarrillo, Doreen Arcus, and Lucy Candib, join 76 other faculty members in receiving the recognition since the awards were established in 1998.
+This year's honorees - professors W. Richards Adrion, Lisa Gonsalves, Marguerite Zarrillo, Doreen Arcus and Lucy Candib - join 76 other faculty members in receiving the recognition since the awards were established in 1998.

 "Through these awards, we celebrate the exemplary work of these faculty members who truly embody the University's ethos of academic excellence and service," said President Jack M. Wilson.

 President Wilson added: "As a public university, the University of Massachusetts has a three-fold mission of education, research and public service.
 Our educational and research efforts win many plaudits, and deservedly so, but it is probably the case that we do not hear enough about the public service contribution that the University makes to the Commonwealth and its citizens.
 So, this is a day to make it known that we take our public service mission very seriously and that we have distinguished faculty members who are working hard and are making a difference in the lives of so many people."

 UMass Board of Trustees Chairman Robert J. Manning praised the award winners, noting: "This is the 13th year for the President's Public Service Award and this year's honorees continue the proud tradition of service that has been established at this University and is essential to its character as a public university.
 We are proud to recognize them and to claim them as members of the UMass community."